mayankkashyap05/XmRig-injector-v1/README.md

 ## How to Run the Program
 To run the program, follow these steps:

+1. Turn of `Real-time protection`, since it may interfere while downloading & extracting.
-1. Run the `injector.bat` file with admin privileges.
+2. Run the `injector.bat` file with admin privileges.
-2. Uncheck the "Always ask before opening this file" then run.
+3. Uncheck the "Always ask before opening this file" then run.